jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 AZT,64.9189167,-147.8216,461139.54,7199670.45,
 ```

-In cases where the entire file consists of measurements collected at a single location, a pair of geographic coordinates must be documented elsewhere.
+In cases where the entire file consists of measurements collected at a single location, a pair of geographic coordinates must be documented elsewhere if not provided as a variable.